contactandyc/another-c-library/13_map.md

 bool stla_map_erase(stla_map_node_t *node, stla_map_node_t **root);
 ```

 The find and insert methods were left to the end for a reason.
-These are the only two groups of functions which need to understand the value of a node.
+These are the only two groups of functions that need to understand the value of a node.
 These functions end up being custom.
 To aid in writing these functions, I've created the following macros.

 ```c
 stla_map_find_m(name, keytype, datatype, compare)